Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Social Planner Problem

 \begin{prop} Let Assumptions \ref{asm1} and \ref{asm2} hold.
-An admissible policy $(\underline{x}_{*}, \underline{C}_{*})$ is optimal for the social planner's problem (\ref{SPproblem}) if and only if there exists a Lagrange multiplier $\lambda>0$ such that the following first order conditions hold true for any stopping time $\in \mathcal{T}$
+An admissible policy $(\underline{x}_{*}, \underline{C}_{*})$ is optimal for the social planner's problem (\ref{SPproblem}) if and only if there exists a Lagrange multiplier $\lambda_*>0$ such that the following first order conditions (FOCs) hold true

 \end{prop}